1420kartik/1420kartik/README.md

 - Bridging the AI accessibility gap in underserved communities in Hawaii through data-driven educational policies associated with NIH AIM AHEAD.

 ### 🌟 Some Cool Facts About Me:
-- I live in Hawaii and love cruising on my Indian motorcycle. 🏍️
+- I live in Hawaii and love cruising on my Indian Scout Bobber. 🏍️
 - I've gone skydiving twice—because why not? 🪂
 - Recently completed the Honolulu Marathon 2024. 🏃‍♂️
 - I dream of conquering Mt.
 Everest, and one day, I will. 🏔️